deep-security/smartcheck-helm/README.md

 #### Helm 3

-We recommend using Helm 3 to install Deep Security Smart Check if this is possible for you.
+We recommend using Helm 3 (version 3.0.1 or later) to install Deep Security Smart Check if this is possible for you.

 There is a handy [guide](https://helm.sh/docs/intro/install/) that will help you get started.
 In most cases installing Helm 3 involves running a single command.